Kong/docs.konghq.com/src/gateway/understanding-kong/loadbalancing.md

 - Whenever the DNS record is refreshed a list is generated to handle the weighting properly.
-Try to keep the weights as multiples of each other to keep the algorithm performant, e.g., 2 weights of 17 and 31 would result in a structure with 527 entries, whereas weights 16 and 32 (or their smallest relative counterparts 1 and 2) would result in a structure with merely 3 entries, especially with a very small (or even 0) `ttl` value.
+Try to keep the weights as multiples of each other to keep the algorithm performance, e.g., 2 weights of 17 and 31 would result in a structure with 527 entries, whereas weights 16 and 32 (or their smallest relative counterparts 1 and 2) would result in a structure with merely 3 entries, especially with a very small (or even 0) `ttl` value.